 As part of this process, Chiesi Group pursued a novel approach of establishing an intimate dialogue with patients, their families, and caregivers to hear about real life experiences in the daily management of their pathology.
-In this context, Chiesi Group streamlined its brand architecture based on the three areas Air.
-Rare, and Care.
-The names of the therapeutic areas are inspired by the non-medical language patients use.
+In this context, Chiesi Group streamlined its brand architecture based on the three areas Air, Rare, and Care.
+The names of the thera-

-- Air represents the products and services that enable the treatment of respiratory pathologies, from new-born to adult populations; - Rare focuses on the treatment of patients with rare and ultra-rare diseases: and - Care combines products and services that support special care provided by medical professionals and consumer-facing self-care.
+- Air represents the products and services that enable the treatment of respiratory pathologies, from new-born to adult populations; - Rare focuses on the treatment of patients with rare and ultra-rare diseases; and - Care combines products and services that support special care provided by medical professionals and consumer-facing self-care.